-Please note that your personal attendance at the Annual Meeting, in and of itself, will not revoke your proxy.
-Your last vote, whether cast prior to or during the Annual Meeting, is the vote that we will count.
+As noted above, your attendance at the Annual Meeting, in and of itself, will not revoke your proxy.
+Your most recent vote, whether cast prior to or during the Annual Meeting, is the one that we will count.
+Even if you plan to attend the Annual Meeting online, we recommend that you also vote via the Internet, by telephone, or by submitting your proxy card or voter instruction form, as applicable, to ensure that your vote will be counted if you later decide not to attend the Annual Meeting online.